leosarra/gw2_launcher/README.md

 3. Execute the launcher the first time and change the settings the way you want.
 4. Remember to use the shortcut everytime you want to lunch Guild Wars 2.

 ### Download
 - [For Windows x64](https://www.dropbox.com/s/e83yvt4jtpdblew/Gw2-Launcher.exe?dl=0)

+### Issues
+- This program isn't signed with a certificate so Windows could stop it's execution because it comes from "an unknown developer".
+You can fix that by changing "Smartscreen settings" in Windows Defender Security Center from "Block" to "Warn", this change will enable you to skip the warning.

 ## Acknowledgments

 * Huge thanks to deltaconnected for his work on ArcDPS and his perseverance in releasing updates :)